 If you also agree on the reasons for the divorce, the process from filing a divorce petition to the issuing of a decree absolute should take approximately 6 months.

-New rules which came into force on 6 April 2011 mean that couples planning to divorce will have to visit a trained mediator before they apply to court.
-For many separating couples this will be a far preferable option as it puts them in control of how they manage arrangements for children, their finances and other assets.
+Current rules mean mean that couples applying to the Court in relation to children or financial matters have to meet with a trained mediator.
+For many separating couples this will be a more preferable option as it puts them in control of how they manage arrangements for children, their finances and other assets.

-It can also provide a far more cost effective solution as often agreements can be reached in less time.
+It can also provide a far more cost effective solution as often agreements can be reached in less time than going to court.

 Couples would initially come in to meet Danielle for an initial mediation assessment session to explain more about the process, and decide whether this is the best option.
-In some cases, particularly those where domestic abuse has happened, the court is likely to be a better option.
+In some cases, particularly those where domestic abuse has happened, mediation may not be suitable.

 Traditionally, separating couples take independent advice from their own Family lawyers.
 They negotiate the division of assets through the solicitors.
 If this fails, they resort to the Court.
-The alternative is the collaborative process where you and your former partner sit down together and with the help of your own solicitors in the same room and work out your own solutions face to face.
+The alternative is the collaborative process where you and your former partner sit down together and with the help of your own solicitors work out your own solutions face to face.

 It is important to know that not all cases are suitable for the collaborative process.
 You must wish to participate in it, understand how important it is to be honest about your assets and use solicitors who are trained to work in a collaborative way.
 In order to enter the collaborative process you must agree not to go to Court.